wcoin/wankcoin/doc/build-osx.md

 Other commands:

     ./wankcoind --help  # for a list of command-line options.
-    ./wankcoind -daemon # to start the bitcoin daemon.
+    ./wankcoind -daemon # to start the wankcoin daemon.
     ./wankcoind help    # When the daemon is running, to get a list of RPC commands